sveltejs/svelte/site/content/blog/2021-04-01-whats-new-in-svelte-april-2021.md

 Two projects that have been months (even years) in the making have made their way out into the world.
 SvelteKit is now in public beta and slotted components are now available in Svelte!

 ## What's up with SvelteKit?
-SvelteKit - Svelte's meta-framework for building SSR, serverless applications - is now officially in public beta.
+SvelteKit - Svelte's framework for building SSR, serverless applications - is now officially in public beta.
 Expect bugs!
 Lots more detail in the [latest blog post](https://svelte.dev/blog/sveltekit-beta).
 Want to know when 1.0 is close?
-Check out the milestone on [github](https://github.com/sveltejs/kit/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).
+Check out the milestone on [github](https://github.com/sveltejs/kit/milestone/2).

 ## New in Svelte & Language Tools
-- Slotted components, including `<svelte:fragment slot="...">` lets component consumers target specific slots with rich content (**Svelte 3.35.0, Language Tools [104.5.0](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.5.0)**, [documentation](https://svelte.dev/docs#slot_name))
+- Slotted components, including `<svelte:fragment slot="...">` lets component consumers target specific slots with rich content (**Svelte 3.35.0, Language Tools [104.5.0](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.5.0)**, [docs coming soon](https://github.com/sveltejs/svelte/pull/6097))
+> Components can be placed in a named slot using the syntax `<Component slot="name" />`.
+>
+> In order to place content in a slot without losing the flow layout (ie: without using a wrapper element) you can use the special element `<svelte:fragment>`.
 - Linked editing now works for HTML in Svelte files (**Language Tools, [104.6.0](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.6.0)**)
 - Type definitions `svelte.d.ts` are now resolved in order, allowing library authors to ship type definitions with their svelte components (**Language Tools, [104.7.0](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.7.0)**)